 For the nearly 250,000 veterans a year who are expected to make this transition, they run into problems like matching their skills with job descriptions, helping their spouses get jobs and making employers aware of their total value.
-But there are resources available at the local and national level for veterans it’s a matter of reaching veterans to raise awareness about them.
+But while there are resources available at the local and national level for veterans, it’s a matter of reaching out to veterans to raise awareness about them.

 Hiring America, which is seen in more than 200 countries via the Armed Forces Network promotes the companies and programs making a difference and co-produced the Town Hall for a future broadcast over the AFN and syndication.

 There were 453,000 unemployed veterans in a total population of 20.9 million as of 2016, according to the Bureau of Labor Statistics.
 Each year, around half of all veterans are unemployed for up to 18 months after discharge.
 And despite the unemployment rate for these workers edging downward in recent years due to the strong economy, there is still more work to be done.

 The town hall’s featured panelist, former Army Chief of Staff General George Casey Jr. (Ret.) said that veterans can provide companies the values they are looking for, like their work ethic and leadership skills.
 He said that “we can do better as a country,” to get them working again.

 Casey highlighted the main pathway veterans have transitioned into new and well-paying careers, the GI Bill, which offers service members the chance to afford a four-year degree.
 “If you don’t have a degree, go to school take advantage of the GI Bill.
 One of the significant, but not well-known impacts of the GI Bill is that 62 percent of the men and women who have used it are first-generation college students,” Casey said.